anoma/taiga/book/src/validity-predicates.md

 TODO: add a diagram

 ### Transparent vs schielded VPs
-Validity predicates in principle can be both transparent and shielded.
-Transparent VPs are represented as WASM code and publicly visible, Taiga VPs are arithmetic circuits hidden under ZKPs.
+Validity predicates can be both transparent and shielded.
+Transparent VPs are represented as WASM code and publicly visible, shielded VPs are represented as arithmetic circuits hidden under ZKPs.
-Each transaction in Taiga has VP proofs attached to it, and whoever has the verifier key (VK), can verify the proofs.
+Each transaction in Taiga has VP proofs attached to it, and whoever has the verifying key (VK), can verify the proofs.

 ![img.png](img/vp_img.png)

 Taiga uses the Halo2 proving system and validity predicates are represented as [PLONKish circuits](https://zcash.github.io/halo2/concepts/arithmetization.html).
-For privacy reasons, all Taiga VPs share the same PLONK configuration (the set of building blocks available for the circuits), and different VPs are created by specifying the *selectors*.
+For privacy reasons, all Taiga VPs share the same PLONK configuration (the set of building blocks available for the circuits), and distinct VPs are created by specifying the *selectors* (which blocks to use).

 TODO: add selector quick explanation

 ### VP interface

-For privacy and efficiency, all VPs share the same *public input interface*, but can have different *private* inputs (for customizability).
+All validity predicates share the same *public input interface*, but can have different *private* inputs.

 #### Public Inputs